If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 Researchers in Japan conducted experiments by playing recordings of cat owners and strangers in the presence of the cats and took note of their reactions.

-The cats did show clear recognition of their owner’s voices while paying no attention to the strangers.
+The cats clearly recognized their owner’s voices while paying no attention to the strangers.

 However, in both cases, they didn’t bother getting up to investigate the sounds.